The Most Spectacular Universities In Europe

 Aarhus University, Denmark Is Our Last Spectacular Universities In Europe

-Aarhus University is located in Denmark’s second-largest city and is characterized by its green campus, complete with a lake.
+Aarhus University is located in Denmark’s second-largest city (Aarhus is also the city name) and is characterized by its green campus, complete with a lake.
 The university is a perfect example of how man-made structures and the natural environment can work in perfect harmony.
 Demonstrated by the main building, perfectly.
 Many of the buildings were designed by Danish architect C.F.
 Moller in a modernist design that reflects the youth of the university.
 Moller and his partners Kay Fisker and Povl Stegmann were responsible for the yellow-brick buildings.
 They are unique as well as distinctive to the university.
 The main building has since been considered one of the 12 most significant architectural works in Danish history.
 One of the many reasons it is one of the Most Spectacular Universities.

 How To Get There By Train?

 Aarhus lies at one of the most important railway junctions in Denmark.
 There are hourly departures to the north, south, and west.
 From Southern and Central Europe, the connections are via Hamburg/Flensburg.
 Travel time from Hamburg to Aarhus is approximately five hours.
 From Eastern European countries train connections to Aarhus go via Poland and Copenhagen.
 Aarhus has hourly services to and from Copenhagen.
 The opening of the Tunnel under the Great Belt has shortened the journey by one hour.
 The trip now takes three and a half hours.
-There are several daily connections to Sweden, Germany and the rest of Europe.
+There are several daily connections to Sweden, Germany, and the rest of Europe.

 Trains bound for Aarhus railway station leave Copenhagen Airport hourly.
 The price is about DKK 410 for a one-way ticket (including seat reservation).